simonemarin/esphome_smartlock/README.md

 - a switch for the frontend (also optional)
 - access to a 3D printer (I add the blender project you will have to adapt it to your door)

+To add fingerprint functionality you have to pull a specific branch of ESPhome, thay may change soon, please follow up here https://github.com/esphome/esphome/pull/1356